 A. If p4 info does not run on the Helix Server

-If p4 info returns on the server, then the Helix Server is up.
+If p4 info returns on the server, then the Helix Server is up and running.
 But if p4 info cannot connect, then check if the Helix Server parent process is running.

 On Unix, run